Pediatric Trauma and Critical Illness Branch (PTCIB)

 • Cinnamon DixonMedical Officer

-Main Research Areas: Emergency medical services for children (EMSC) (prevention, diagnostics, interventions, treatment, utilization, quality); disaster management for children (preparedness, mitigation, response, and acute recovery); pediatric unintentional injury prevention and trauma care; global health advancements in EMSC; unintentional injury prevention, trauma care, and disaster management; education and training (unintentional injury prevention, pediatric emergency medical and trauma care, disaster management)
+Main Research Areas: Emergency medical services for children (EMSC) (prevention, diagnostics, interventions, treatment, utilization, quality); pediatric disaster science (preparedness, mitigation, response, acute recovery); pediatric unintentional injury prevention and trauma care; global health advancements in EMSC and pediatric disasters; education and training (unintentional injury prevention, EMSC and trauma care, disaster science)

 • Tammara Jenkins, Program Official/Nurse Consultant

-Main Research Areas: Pediatric critical care and injury (general, diagnosis, treatment, prevention, ethics, end-of-life issues, palliative care, environment of care, and psychosocial aspects of critical care); palliative care in the hospitalized child; acute care in the hospitalized child; training and career development (pediatric critical care, acute care, and palliative care)
+Main Research Areas: Pediatric critical care and injury (general, diagnosis, treatment, prevention, ethics, end-of-life issues, environment of care, and psychosocial aspects of critical care); palliative care in the hospitalized child; acute care in the hospitalized child; training and career development (pediatric critical care, and acute care)

 • Lauren Jones, Extramural Support Assistant